 (Photos: The Beckley Foundation)

 DMT has been shown to raise Brain-Derived Neurotrophic Factor (BDNF) levels in the brain.
 Common anti-depressant medications also raise BDNF levels, but you need to take them every day for two weeks to begin to experience an increase.
 DMT increases BDNF levels immediately and sustains an increase for up to 2 weeks from one single dose.
-Harmine and harmaline have also been shown to increase BDNF levels.
+This is often referred to as the psychedelic “after glow” effect.
+Interestingly, Harmine and harmaline have also been shown to increase BDNF levels.
 In addition, harmine has also been shown to have anti-anxiety properties (i.e. anxiolytic effects).

 Connected to the spiritual experiences of ayahuasca are profound visionary encounters.
 People report seeing complex geometric designs, beautiful or grotesque scenes, unfamiliar landscapes, jewelled palaces, and spirits.
 Kahpi teacher and neuroscientists, Dr. Draulio de Araujo scanned the brains of experienced ayahuasca drinkers while they were having strong visions.
 His research showed that when people are experiencing ayahuasca visions, parts of brain associated with memory, emotion, intention and seeing, were activated.
 He explains more in this video:

-Interestingly, the different molecules in the ayahuasca brew may all work together in profound ways that transcend each individual molecules’ effects.
+Ayahuasca is a veritable cocktail of different molecules that each act differently in the brain.
+Yet the different molecules may all work together in profound ways that transcend each individual molecules’ effects.
 This potential group action or ‘net effect’ of ayahuasca molecules is generating important questions for researchers.
 How ayahuasca works to bring about lasting healing for some people is certainly not fully understood by science.
-The psychological preparation of the individual before the ayahuasca experience and how they relate to it afterwards are central for minimizing risks and helping bring about more and positive and sustained outcomes.
+The psychological preparation of the individual before the ayahuasca experience and how they relate to it afterwards are central for minimizing risks and helping bring about more positive and sustained outcomes.

 Latest posts by Alex K. Gearin, PhD (see all)